 We encourage everyone to start posting on November 12 (and onwards) to help amplify our support for Nasrin.

-38 years and 148 lashes: this is the sentence Nasrin Sotoudeh received for defending civil rights, women's rights and opposing the death penalty.
-We demand that charges against her be dropped and she be PERMANENTLY released! #StandUp4Nasrin #FreeNasrin
+38 years & 148 lashes: this is the sentence Iran handed to Nasrin Sotoudeh for defending civil rights, women's rights and opposing the death penalty.
+Today, we demand that charges against her be dropped and she be released! #StandUp4Nasrin #FreeNasrin

-Nasrin Sotoudeh's health deteriorated in prison, after her hunger strike to demand the release of political prisoners amid #COVID19.
-She's freed on temporary medical leave, but this is not enough!
-Let's #StandUp4Nasrin and call for her permanent release!
+Nasrin's health deteriorated in prison after a hunger strike to demand the release of political prisoners amid #COVID19.
+After 3+ months, she hasn't received adequate medical care.
+Let's #StandUp4Nasrin and demand her basic rights be respected.

 Add a photo frame to your profile image